 Several decades ago, this stippled technique was deemed a cheaper alternative to properly painting your ceiling.
-The ‘popcorn’ effect was achieved by spraying on a mixture that looked like cottage cheese (hence the alternative name), so homeowners or contractors didn’t need to concern themselves with fixing any imperfections in advance.
+The ‘popcorn’ effect was achieved by spraying on a mixture that looked like cottage cheese (hence the alternative name), so homeowners didn’t need to concern themselves with fixing any imperfections in advance.
 Other than priming the ceiling with paint, there was no need to patch any cracks or smaller holes and sand them down before painting, because it would just be covered up by the texture.
-Popcorn ceilings provided a cost effective, and time efficient, solution for many families.
+Popcorn ceilings provided a cost-effective, and time-efficient, solution for many families.
 Not bad!

 Keeping Up Appearances

 Depending on the look you want to achieve, popcorn ceilings can either be seen as outdated or well-suited to the interior of your home.
 It’s all a matter of visual preference.
 That said, one great benefit (then, and now) is that they hide imperfections, cracks, and scuff marks a lot better than regular, smooth ceilings.
 Since the three-dimensional texture is coarse and casts shadows, it can disguise or even completely cover those older, shoddy repair jobs, and no one would be the wiser.